hriveranov/ArchitecturalKatasJan2025/adr/adr07.md

-# The model should not be allowed to grade if it's accuracy is bellow the threshold
+# The model should not be allowed to grade if it's accuracy is below the threshold
 This ADR is related to ADR 05

 ## Status